Coronation song

 lest he destroy you while you deliberate!

-His anger could flare up at any moment
+His anger could flare up in a moment

-The first psalm pictured two alternative ways of living—serving God and asserting self-rule.
+The first psalm contrasted the blessed man, God’s Messiah, who obeys him faithfully, with those who disregard God to assert self-rule.
 This psalm builds on that, as the second half of the book’s introductory frame (see Psalm 1 above).
 Here the world’s leaders defiantly unite in trying to rid themselves of God’s “interference” in their lives.
-He responds by laughing at their attempted coup.
-Then, angered by their insolence, he rebukes them.
+He responds by laughing at their attempted coup and then angrily rebuking them for their insolence.

-The psalmist then urges everyone resisting to surrender unconditionally—humbly, reverently, gladly, promptly.
-What’s to deliberate when the choice is between God’s blessing and his judgment, which could fall anytime?
-For all its passion and drama, the psalm ends with the calm assurance that all who submit to God’s chosen king find rest and joy.
+The psalmist then urges everyone resisting to surrender unconditionally—promptly, reverently, humbly, gladly.
+What’s to deliberate when the choice is between God’s blessing and his judgment, which could fall momentarily?
+Then for all its passion and drama, the psalm ends with the calm assurance that all who submit to God’s chosen king find rest and joy.

 The Hebrew word mashiah, or “anointed” (v.
 2), described every Israelite king, but especially David’s greater son, the Messiah, whose eternal reign the prophet Nathan had predicted.
 Emphasizing God’s sovereignty against all odds, this psalm focuses on the ultimate Davidic king, whose mandate literally encompasses the earth.
 By framing the entire book with this psalm, the post-exilic Psalms compiler declared that God’s purposes hadn’t been thwarted by the apparent end of David’s line.
 Beginning with the rage of those opposing God’s rule, Psalm 2 ends with the blessedness of all who submit to it.
 The Psalter’s concluding psalms (Psa.
 146-150) touch on these same themes.